Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Discussion

 Marginal and conditional effects are regularly conflated in the literature on population-adjusted indirect comparisons, with many simulation studies comparing the bias, precision and efficiency of estimators of different effect measures.
 The implications of this conflation must be acknowledged in order to provide meaningful comparisons of methods.
-We have built on previous research conducted by the original authors of STC, who have also suggested the use of a preliminary ``covariate simulation step''.\cite{ishak2015simulation,ishak2015simulated} Nevertheless, up until now, there was no consensus on how to marginalize the conditional effect estimates.
-For instance, in a previous simulation study,\cite{remiro2020methods} we discouraged the ``covariate simulation'' approach when attempting to marginalize on the linear predictor scale.
-Marginalization on the linear predictor scale reduces to the conventional version of STC, i.e., to ``plugging in'' the mean $BC$ covariate values, hence producing conditional effect estimates for $A$ vs.~$C$.
+We have built on previous research conducted by the original authors of STC, who have also suggested the use of a preliminary ``covariate simulation'' step.\cite{ishak2015simulation,ishak2015simulated} Nevertheless, up until now, there was no consensus on how to marginalize the conditional effect estimates.
+For instance, in a previous simulation study,\cite{remiro2020methods} we discouraged the ``covariate simulation'' approach when attempting to average on the linear predictor scale.
+Averaging on the linear predictor scale, i.e., computing the conditional linear prediction under each treatment for every simulated subject and averaging the linear predictions across all subjects, then calculating the difference between the average predictions, reduces to the conventional version of STC (i.e., to ``plugging in'' the mean $BC$ covariate values).
+As discussed in the next paragraph, it is equivalent to averaging ``predictions at the mean''\cite{bartlett2018covariate} or estimating the ``mean at mean covariates'',\cite{qu2015estimation} hence producing conditional effect estimates for $A$ vs.~$C$, as opposed to marginal estimates.
 We hope to have established some clarity.